Ensono/amido.github.io/docs/testing/testing_in_nx/playwright_accessibility_testing.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-Accesibility testing with Playwright is very simple and ensures that everyone, including those with disabilities or impairments can fully access and use the site or app.
+Accessibility testing with Playwright is very simple and ensures that everyone, including those with disabilities or impairments can fully access and use the site or app.
 It is not only a legal requirement, but also a moral and ethical one, to ensure that digital products are inclusive and usable by all.

 ## Axe: Accessibility testing